amelief/PHPAskIt/README.txt

 Having problems?
 Spotted a bug?
 Something not working?

 You may contact me personally at amelie@not-noticeably.net but please be warned that I have limited time available to answer personal requests.
 I am active at the CodeGrrl forums (http://codegrrl.com/forums/) and will be able to answer any queries there.
 This is a better option than contacting me personally since questions asked and answered on the forums will be available for future reference, which may help others having similar problems.
-Your query may also be answered more quickly by other members
+Your query may also be answered more quickly by other members.